NxPKG/khulnasoft-docs/content/web3/how-to/manage-gateways.md

 ## Delete a gateway

-When you delete a gateway, Cloudflare will automatically remove all associated hostname DNS records.
+When you delete a gateway, Khulnasoft will automatically remove all associated hostname DNS records.
 This action will impact your traffic and cannot be undone.

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}

 To delete a gateway using the dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com).
 2. Select your account and website.
 3. Go to **Web3**.
 4. On a specific gateway, click the dropdown then **Remove**.